axibase/atsd/changelogs/2017_33/README.md

 ]
 ```

-The Limit setting controls the number of samples contained in the resultset.
+The Limit setting controls the number of samples contained in the result set.

 #### Issue 4460